-For the year ended 31 December 2020, selling and distribution expenses were approximately RMB380.7 million, representing an increase of RMB0.9 million as compared to approximately RMB379.8 million for the year ended 31 December 2019.
-Figures for both years are basically unchanged.
+For the year ended 31 December 2021, selling and distribution expenses were approximately RMB416.3 million, representing an increase of RMB35.6 million or 9.3% as compared to approximately RMB380.7 million for the year ended 31 December 2020.
+The increase was primarily due to the increase in transportation cost and labor cost.